AvaloniaUI/Avalonia/docs/intro.md

 ## Styles

-Styles in Perspex diverge from styles in WPF quite a lot, and move towards a more CSS-like system.
+Styles in Avalonia diverge from styles in WPF quite a lot, and move towards a more CSS-like system.
 It's probably easiest to show in an example.
 Here is the default style for the CheckBox control:

 ```csharp